makrai/notes/park21-vad-from-categ-emo.md

   * ensemble learning (Akhtar+ 2019)
 * sentences annotated with basic categorical emotions for VAD score prediction (Scherer and Wallbott, 1994; Alm+ 2005; Aman and Szpakowicz, 2007; Mohammad, 2012; Sintsovaa and Musata, 2013; Li+ 2017; Schuff+ 2017; Shahraki and Zaiane, 2017; Mohammad+ 2018; Demszky+ 2020)
   * more common than VAD
-  * commonly used for emotion classification, we use them to predict VAD scores from Categorical model of emotion assumes that the catcal emotion labels
+  * commonly used for emotion classification
+    * we use them to predict VAD scores from categorical model of emotion
 * dataset related to emotion, all of these are cateogrical annotations
   * in healthcare (Sosea and Caragea, 2020),
   * relation between emoji and emotion (Shoeb and de Melo, 2020)